mattpaice/wintrimmy/README.md

 - **Manual Trim**: Double-click tray icon or use menu to force trim
 - **Launch at Login**: Start automatically with Windows
 - **Balloon Notifications**: Get notified when clipboard is trimmed
+- **PowerShell-aware**: Understands common PowerShell verbs and caret/backtick continuations in addition to Unix-style commands

 ## Requirements